koding/koding/Readme.md

         klient authentication
         write operations
     * BETA
+        move to new fuse library
         klient running on OSX
-        integrate fuseklient into klient
+        klient auth
-          `klient mount --vm`
+          ask kontrol for token
+        kd mount (klient.mount method) - mount in goroutine in klient kd unmount
-        invalidate local cache on file changes in user VM kd ... - run entire command on VM, return results shell hooks: fish, bash
+        kd install - dl os specific library use os specific init daemon to run binary invalidate local cache on file changes in user VM klient ps - return list of user VMs to mount deal with klient crashes
+          unmount folders if it exists before starting handle mounting onto to previously mounted folder
     * 1.0
+        kd run - run entire command on VM, return results shell hooks: fish, bash
+        remaining FUSE operations
-        klient ps - return list of user VMs to mount lock resources in VM on open or write operations remaining FUSE operations
+          lock resources in VM on open or write operations klient running on local with tunnel
+        streaming support for kd run
+        windows support

 ## Tests:

       go test ./..

+## Debug:

+    Pass `--debug=true` args to turn on application specific logs or `--fusedebug=true` to turn on library specific logs.

 ## Releases:

-  Latest and previous releases are available at: https://github.com/koding/fuseklient/releases to your local.
+  Latest and previous releases are available at: https://github.com/koding/fuseklient/releases.

   For new releases: